 Since 2009, the Davenport Institute has been a state-level Civic Health Partner of the National Conference on Citizenship.
 Through state-level Civic Health Index reports, the National Conference on Citizenship seeks to promote discussion about how citizens can better engage both politically and socially in their communities, their state, and the nation.
 You can find out more about the California Civic Health Index here, and about a supplemental report undertaken in 2011 here.

 University Network for Collaborative Government

 The University Network for Collaborative Governance (UNCG) is comprised of university centers whose mission is to enable citizens and their leaders to engage in dialogue, discussion, and decision making around public issues.
-Both Executive Director Pete Peterson and Assistant Director Ashley Trim have served on the UNCG Steering Committee.
+Both Executive Director Ashley Trim and Senior Fellow Pete Peterson have served on the UNCG Steering Committee.
 You can find out more about the network here.